Postpartum depression: Consequences on maternal and child health

 Postpartum depression can interfere with normal maternal-infant bonding and adversely affect acute and long-term child development.
 Infants of mothers with PPD have higher incidences of excess crying, temperamental symptoms, and sleeping difficulties.
-Probems with sleeping in infants may exacerbate or be exacerbated by concurrent PPD in mothers.
+Problems with sleeping in infants may exacerbate or be exacerbated by concurrent PPD in mothers.
 Maternal outcomes of PPD include withdrawal, disengagement, and hostility.
 Additional patterns observed in mothers with PPD include lower rates of initiation and maintenance of breastfeeding.

 Children and infants of PPD-affected mothers experience negative long-term impacts on their cognitive functioning, inhibitory control, and emotional regulation.
 In cases of untreated PPD, violent behaviors and psychiatric and medical conditions in adolescence have been observed.

 Suicide rates of women with PPD are lower than those outside of the perinatal period.
 Fetal or infant death in the first year postpartum has been associated with a higher risk of suicide attempt and higher inpatient psychiatric admissions.

 Postpartum depression in fathers

 Paternal postpartum depression is a poorly understood concept with a limited evidence-base.
 However, postpartum depression affects 8 to 10% of fathers.
+A 2013 Japanese study showed that 13.6% of fathers suffered from postpartum depression within four months of giving birth.
 There are no set criteria for men to have postpartum depression.
 The cause may be distinct in males.
 Causes of paternal postpartum depression include hormonal changes during pregnancy, which can be indicative of father-child relationships.
 For instance, male depressive symptoms have been associated with low testosterone levels in men.
 Low prolactin, estrogen, and vasopressin levels have been associated with struggles with father-infant attachment, which can lead to depression in first-time fathers.
 Symptoms of postpartum depression in men are extreme sadness, fatigue, anxiety, irritability, and suicidal thoughts.
 Postpartum depression in men is most likely to occur 3–6 months after delivery and is correlated with maternal depression, meaning that if the mother is experiencing postpartum depression, then the father is at a higher risk of developing the illness as well.
 Postpartum depression in men leads to an increased risk of suicide, while also limiting healthy infant-father attachment.
 Men who experience PPD can exhibit poor parenting behaviors, and distress, and reduce infant interaction.

 Reduced paternal interaction can later lead to cognitive and behavioral problems in children.
 Children as young as 3.5 years old may experience problems with internalizing and externalizing behaviors, indicating that paternal postpartum depression can have long-term consequences.
 Studies suggest that children raised by fathers experiencing depression or other mental illnesses have approximately a 33% to 70% higher risk of developing emotional or behavioral difficulties.
 Furthermore, if children as young as two are not frequently read to, this negative parent-child interaction can harm their expressive vocabulary.
 A study focusing on low-income fathers found that increased involvement in their child's first year was linked to lower rates of postpartum depression.